saio-fr/apidocs/docs/javascript-api.md

 You need the latest SAIO snippet code to use the Javascript API.
 You can find it under http://lily.saio.fr/config (you have to be logged in as an admin to get there)

-For saio.configure API calls, place them just before `saio.load` in the snippet code:
+For `saio.config` API calls, place them just before `saio.load` in the snippet code:

 ``` js
 // ⟶ insert saio.config calls here